 One page is the standard resume length.
 But this isn’t an absolute rule — it’s flexible depending on how much experience you have.

 If you’re a mid-career or more experienced applicant, you may need to expand your resume to two pages, and that’s okay!
+In 2022, a two page resume is totally fine if you have the experience to justify it — that means you have at least 10 years of work experience.
 More than two pages is pushing it, even for high-level positions, with the exception of some very specific situations (more on those later).